jonathanwvd/awesome-industrial-datasets/README.md

- # Awesome Industry 4.0 Datasets
+ # Awesome Industrial Datasets - A Curated Collection of Public Industrial Data.

-A curated list of public datasets related to Industry 4.0.

-This repository is maintained by few hands.
-We appreciate any kind of help.
-If you want to contribute, please check the [Contribution Guideline](<https://github.com/i40a/awesome-industry40-datasets/tree/master/contribution.md>).
+This repository is maintained by a small team.
+We greatly appreciate any assistance you can provide.
+If you're interested in contributing, please refer to our [Contribution Guideline](<https://github.com/i40a/awesome-industry40-datasets/tree/master/contribution.md>).

 This repository started as a fork from a deprecated project by [MakinaRocks](https://github.com/makinarocks/awesome-industrial-machine-datasets).

-:construction: **Under construction!** :construction: - We are still formatting the readme files and adding datasets.
+:construction: **Under construction!** :construction: - We are currently in the process of formatting the readme files and incorporating additional datasets.

 ## Sectors
 - [Battery](#battery)